tamerkaraca/linux-ai-setup-script/README.md

 - **Environment updates:** The script appends PATH exports for Pipx (`~/.local/bin`), UV (`~/.cargo/bin`), NVM (`~/.nvm`), and Bun (`~/.bun/bin`) to `~/.bashrc`, `~/.zshrc`, and `~/.profile` when present.
 Restart your shell or `source ~/.bashrc` afterwards.
 - **Idempotent behavior:** Re-running the script is safe; existing tools are detected, and missing components are installed.
 Use targeted menu selections for incremental updates (e.g., rerun option `11` to refresh AI CLIs).
 - **Troubleshooting:** If a CLI remains unavailable after installation, ensure your shell has the updated PATH entries and reopen the terminal.
 Logs are color-coded (`[BİLGİ]`, `[UYARI]`, `[HATA]`) to highlight the current step.
+- **Composer availability:** Installing any PHP version automatically downloads Composer (signature-verified) into `/usr/local/bin/composer`, so Laravel or other PHP projects can start immediately.
 - **Testing:** Before submitting changes, run `shellcheck linux-ai-setup-script.sh` and `bash -n linux-ai-setup-script.sh`.
 For smoke tests, you can set `PKG_MANAGER=apt ./linux-ai-setup-script.sh --dry-run` once the flag is implemented.

 ---